Michael William Warfel: Bishop of Juneau

-Warfel was named apostolic administrator of the Diocese of Fairbanks on October 23, 2001.
+The Vatican appointed Warfel as apostolic administrator of the Diocese of Fairbanks on October 23, 2001.
 His term ended with the appointment of Bishop Donald Kettler on June 7, 2002.

 Bishop of Great Falls-Billings

-Pope Benedict XVI named Warfel the seventh bishop of the Diocese of Great Falls-Billings on November 20, 2007.
+Pope Benedict XVI named Warfel as seventh bishop of Great Falls-Billings on November 20, 2007.
 He was installed by Archbishop John Vlazny on January 16, 2008.
-Within the US Conference of Catholic Bishops (USCCB), Warfel is chair of the Subcommittee on Catholic Home Missions and a member of the administrative committee.
+Within the US Conference of Catholic Bishops (USCCB), Warfel served as chair of the Subcommittee on Catholic Home Missions and as a member of the Administrative Committee.

-In July 2018, Warfel reprimanded two priests from the diocese who, in clerical garb. attended a rally in Great Falls, Montana, for President Donald Trump.
+In July 2018, Warfel reprimanded two priests from the diocese who, in clerical garb, attended a rally in Great Falls, Montana, for US president Donald Trump.
 The rally organizers seated the two men in the first row behind the podium.
 They were seen clapping when Trump joked about the MeToo movement and referred derisively to U.S. Senator Elizabeth Warren as "Pocahontas".
-Warfel told the priests that they should have worn civilian clothes to the rally and should have requested less visible seats.
+Warfel later told the priests that they should have worn civilian clothes to the rally and should have requested less visible seats.

-In 2010 Warfel was the keynote speaker at the Msgr.
-Philip J. Murnion Lecture of the Catholic Common Ground Initiative, giving an address entitled, "Journey to Communion in Christ".
-He is a member of the Catholic Common Ground Advisory Committee.
-Warfel serves on the board of the Montana Catholic Conference.
-He is a board member for the University of Providence in Great Falls.

-In the fall of 2021, anticipating his retirement in 2023, Warfel asked for the appointment of a coadjutor bishop to assist him.
-In response, Pope Francis named Reverend Jeffrey M. Fleming as coadjutor bishop on April 19, 2022.